On the structure of $\alpha$-limit sets of backward trajectories for graph maps: introduction and main results

 As a dual concept to $\omega$-limit sets the \emph{$\alpha$-limit sets} (denoted $\alpha(x)$) were introduced.
 Intuitively, they represent a ``source'' of the trajectory of a point.
 While for invertible maps $\alpha$-limit sets can be defined as $\omega$-limits sets of dynamical system with reversed time, for noninvertible maps there are a few possibilities how to construct the limit along the backward trajectory which can not be uniquely defined.
 One possibility is to take as an $\alpha$-limit set the set of all accumulation points of the set of pre-images $f^{-n}(x)$.
-This approach was used by Coven and Nitecki \cite{CN}, who showed that for an interval map, a point $x$ is nonwandering if and only if $x\in\alpha(x)$.
+This approach was used by Coven and Nitecki \cite{CN}, who showed that for an interval map, a point $x$ is non-wandering if and only if $x\in\alpha(x)$.
 This approach attracted some attention, e.g. see Cui and Ding \cite{CD} on $\alpha$-limit sets of unimodal interval maps.
 Another approach (see \cite{BDLO}), which is studied in the present paper, instead of complete preimages considers a fixed backward branch and its accumulation points forming an \emph{$\alpha$-limit set of a backward branch}.
 By results of \cite{BDLO} for interval maps, every $\alpha$-limit set of a backward branch is an $\omega$-limit set while the converse is not true.
 The third approach to $\alpha$-limit sets, proposed by Hero in \cite{Hero}, falls somewhere between two possibilities mentioned above.
 It considers the union of $\alpha$-limit sets over all backward branches starting at a point $x$, and call obtained set the \emph{special $\alpha$-limit set} (denoted $s\alpha(x)$).
 Recent studies by Kolyada et al.~\cite{KMS} and Hant\' akov\' a and Roth \cite{HR} provided basic properties of special $\alpha$-limit sets for interval maps.
 For instance, $s\alpha(x)$ does not need to be closed and its isolated points are always periodic, which is in some contrast to the properties of $\omega(x)$.
+Outside the realm of one-dimensional dynamics the situation is even more complicated.
+It has been shown that $s\alpha$-limit sets are always analytic, but not necessarily Borel~\cite{JMR}.
 If we denote by $\SA(f)$ (respectively, $\omega(f)$) the union of $\alpha$-limit sets of all backward branches (respectively, all $\omega$-limit sets) of a map $f$ and by $\Rec(f)$ the set of all recurrent points of $f$, then $\Rec(f)\subseteq \SA(f)\subseteq \overline{\Rec(f)}\subseteq \omega(f)$, for every map $f$ on the topological graph (see \cite{SXL}, cf. \cite{Hero}, \cite{BDLO}).
 It was shown in \cite{STSXQ} that $\Rec(f)\subseteq \SA(f)$ holds in the special case of maps acting on dendrites with countable set of endpoints and that there are dendrite maps with $\SA(f)\not\subset \overline{\Rec(f)}$.
 We show that $\Rec(f)\subseteq \SA(f)$ holds for general dynamical systems in Corollary \ref{trans}.

 Our research is motivated by the following question: \begin{que} Let $A=\alpha(\{x_j\}_{j\leq 0})$ be an $\alpha$-limit set of a backward branch $\{x_j\}_{j\leq 0}$ of a map $f$ on topological graph.
 Is $A$ an $\omega$-limit set?
 How many different sets $A$ can be generated using backward branches starting at $x_0$? \end{que} In the paper we provide full characterization under some additional conditions on $f$, and almost complete picture in general case.